reimagined/hacker-news-resolve/README.md

 ### Read Side

-Implement a read side.
-Add collection of stories.
+Add a collection of stories as a first step of the read side implementation.

 ```js
 // ./common/read-models/graphql/projection.js